The Research Explained

 Early treatment response is critical for stopping the spread of metastatic cancer.

-Our blood test can detect 1 CSC in 7.5ml of blood providing the earliest possible indication that the disease has progressed to the metastatic stage.
+Our blood test can detect 1 cancer stem cell (CSC) in 7.5ml of blood providing the earliest possible indication that the disease has progressed to the metastatic stage.
 Currently, metastatic progression of the disease is diagnosed through invasive tissue biopsy and can only be diagnosed well after the progression of the disease has occurred.

 Once available to patients the test will allow treatment intervention significantly earlier, allowing more time for treatment before the cancer progresses.